+The record on the Motion provides additional details, which are found as facts only preliminarily, solely for purpose of the Motion.
+In particular, Ms. Ortiz registered in Chelsea on October 29, 2016.
+She left Boston to fly to Puerto Rico on October 5, 2016 because her mother unexpectedly died.
+She returned on October 19, went to Chelsea Collaborative to register on October 20, and learned that it was too late.
+She does not have a computer, which made it hard to register electronically.
 Ms. Leon has now registered in Revere, having mailed her voter registration form on October 31, 2016, after the deadline.
 She was not aware of the deadline.
 Mr. Sanchez has mailed his voter registration form to Somerville City Hall, but did not learn of the deadline until October 20.
 He assumed that the deadline would be short, because he did not think it should take long to verify voting eligibility.

-The organizational plaintiffs are organizations that educate voters, conduct get-out-thevote activities and assist people in registering to vote.
+The organizational plaintiffs are organizations that educate voters, conduct get-out-the-vote activities and assist people in registering to vote.
 Some of their resources are consumed in addressing the consequences of the 20-day registration deadline.

 As commonly occurs for nearly every election, many events, debates and election-related activities have occurred since October 19, 2016 this year.
-The deadline precludes voting by those who, for whatever reason, do not learn before that date about the deadline or of issues or candidates that interest them sufficiently to vote.
+The deadline precludes voting by those who, for whatever reason, do not learn before that date about the deadline or who learn after the deadline that the election will address issues or candidates that interest them sufficiently to vote.

 Section 1F was last amended on January 2, 1997 by St. 1996, c.
 454, § 7.
 The Legislature has not weighed the burden of the twenty-day deadline in nearly 20 years, despite the obvious advances in information technology, other changes in resources and practices, and even statutory authorizations that have affected whatever arguments may have favored that deadline in 1997.
 For instance, G.L. c.
 54, § 25B, added by St. 2015, §§ 12, 26 authorized early voting for the present 2016 biennial state election.
-"The voting period for early voting shall run from the eleventh business day preceding the general election until the close of business on the business day preceding the business day before the election . . .."
+"The voting period for early voting shall run from the eleventh business day preceding the general election until the close of business on the business day preceding the business day before the election . . ."
 G. L. c.
 54, § 25B(c) (emphasis added).
-That leaves only 5 days between the 20-day deadline and commencement of early voting on October 24.
-To implement this statute requires allowing votes by persons who registered only 9 days earlier.
+That left only 5 days between the 20-day deadline and commencement of early voting on October 24.
+To implement this statute requires allowing votes by persons who registered only 5 days earlier.